PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 Container exit codes follow the same convention where 0 is success, and nonzero is failure.
 The specific error codes may differ across Windows and Linux.
-However, exit codes passed from the Kubernetes components (kubelet, kube-proxy) are unchanged.
+However, exit codes passed from the PlaidCloud components (kubelet, kube-proxy) are unchanged.

 ##### Field compatibility for container specifications {#compatibility-v1-pod-spec-containers}